yonggyo1125/lecture_ml-dl/10. 자연어 처리/07. BERT - BERT의 원리와 기본사용법/07-1. BERT(Bidirectional Encoder Representations from Transformers) 모델 소개/README.md

 ## BERT Input

-- We use WordPiece embeddings (Wu et al., 2016) with a 30,000 token vocabulary.
+- We use WordPiece embeddings (Wu et al., 2016) with a 30,000 tokenvocabulary.